cloudevents/spec/mqtt-transport-binding.md

 #### 3.1.4 Examples

 This example shows the *binary* mode mapping of an event into the MQTT 5.0 PUBLISH message.
-The CloudEvents `contentType` attribute is mapped to the MQTT PUBLISH `Content Type` field; all other CloudEvents attributes are mapped to MQTT PUBLISH User Property fields.
+The CloudEvents `contenttype` attribute is mapped to the MQTT PUBLISH `Content Type` field; all other CloudEvents attributes are mapped to MQTT PUBLISH User Property fields.
 The `Topic name` is chosen by the MQTT client and not derived